California Air Resources Board: Governance

-Four governor-appointed board members are subject matter experts in specific fields: automotive engineering, currently Dan Sperling; science, agriculture, or law, currently John Eisenhut; medicine, currently John R. Balmes, M.D.; and air pollution control.
+Four governor-appointed board members are subject matter experts in specific fields: automotive engineering, currently Susan Shaheen, PhD; science, agriculture, or law, currently John Eisenhut; medicine, currently John R. Balmes, M.D.; and air pollution control.
 The governor is also responsible for two appointees from members of the public, and the final governor appointee is the Board's Chair.
 The first Chair of CARB was Dr. Arie Jan Haagen-Smit, who was previously a professor at the California Institute of Technology and started research into air pollution in 1948.
 Dr. Haagen-Smit is credited with discovering the source of smog in California, which led to the development of air pollution controls and standards.
+In honor of his legacy, CARB started the Haagen-Smit Clean Air Awards program in 2001 to recognize individuals who have had significant accomplishments in the field of air quality and climate change.

 The two legislature-appointed board members work directly with communities affected by air pollution.
-They are currently Diane Takvorian and Dean Florez, appointed by the Assembly and Senate respectively.
+They are currently Hector De La Torre and Dean Florez, appointed by the Assembly and Senate respectively.

 Organizational structure

 CARB is a part of the California Environmental Protection Agency, an organization which reports directly to the Governor's Office in the Executive Branch of California State Government.

 CARB has 15 divisions and offices: